 Our team is a dynamic group of individuals, dedicated to the cause of improving the lives of those affected by diabetes.
 For many of us, that cause is also a personal one.
 Almost half of us are affected by diabetes in some way, whether that be living with the condition or caring for a spouse or loved one with the condition.

-Ideal candidates will have (Selection Criteria):
+Ideal candidates will have:

 Please note Diabetes WA requires all employees provide a National Police Certificate and Working with Children Check (if applicable to position) upon commencement of employment.

 Diabetes WA is an Equal Opportunity Employer and welcomes applications from all suitably qualified persons.
 Diabetes WA encourages people from different backgrounds to apply, including Aboriginal and Torres Strait Islander peoples, people from CALD backgrounds and people living with disabilities.